ClarissaW/web_crawler/README.md

 # web_crawler
-html—>pdf
+This web crawler is particularly used for crawling the information from websites and save it into html, and then transfer to pdf.
+After that, remove the htmls.

-libraries: requests, beautifulsoup4, and pdfkit (scrapy can be used for more complicated crawlers) (1)reuqests is used for http requests
+Required libraries for this web crawler: requests, beautifulsoup4, and pdfkit (scrapy can be used for more complicated crawlers) (1)reuqests is used for http requests
 (2)beautifusoup is used for parsing html,